- Expand the supply of decent and affordable housing, particularly rental housing, for low- and very low-income persons.

 - Expand and strengthen partnerships among all levels of government and the private sector, including for-profit and non-profit organizations, in the production and operation of affordable housing.

 The Grants Management Division administers Federal funding from the Dept. of Housing and Urban Development (HUD) for affordable housing, community development, and social service programs intended to improve the quality of life and increase the number of affordable housing opportunities for low- and moderate-income Urbana residents.
+The City also receives and administers funding from the Illinois Housing Development Authority (IHDA) and Illinois Department of Human Services (IL DHS).

 The largest funding sources for Division programs include the Community Development Block Grant (CDBG) Program and the HOME Investment Partnership (HOME) program: